 No Added Sugar

 I’m always on the lookout for sugar added to any food, and as general rule steer clear whenever I can.
-With marinara, a little sugar is needed to get the flavor right so you should pay attention to the type of sugar or sweetener added.
+With tomato sauces like marinara or arrabbiata, a little sugar is needed to get the flavor right so you should pay attention to the type of sugar or sweetener added.

 Any artificial sweetener should be an automatic no. The fact that they’re artificial is an immediate disqualifier in my book, plus they wreak havoc with metabolism.
-Plain old sugar – which was listed on at least one label I looked at – is also a no. If it’s white sugar, it’s empty from a vibrational perspective.
+Plain old sugar – which was listed on several labels I looked at – is also a no. If it’s white sugar, it’s empty from a vibrational perspective.
 It’s literally been refined to death and has nothing to offer nutritionally.
 You also don’t want sugar from other sources, like corn and beets, most of which are genetically modified.

-I use organic carrots to sweeten my sauce.
-The naturally high levels of sugar in carrots give the sauce a good flavor, and using a whole vegetable brings other nutritional benefits to the table – fiber and antioxidants being at the top of the list.
+I use organic cherry tomatoes and carrots to sweeten my sauces.
+The naturally high levels of sugar in carrots give the sauce a good flavor, and using whole vegetables and fruits brings other nutritional benefits to the table – fiber and antioxidants being at the top of the list.

 Organic Extra Virgin Olive Oil

-Most marinara recipes call for some type of oil, which gives the sauce body and consistency.
+Most tomato sauce recipes call for some type of oil, which gives the sauce body and consistency.
 Here, you should look for what type of oil is used.

 Personally, I always use organic extra virgin olive oil in my sauce.
 The health benefits of olive oil can’t be beat, plus I think it gives the sauce a more authentic flavor.
 (I’m speculating here, but possibly that’s because olive oil is native to the Mediterranean and a staple in a lot of family recipes handed down through the generations.)